basondole/blog/Understanding MPLS L2VPNs.md

 ### 2. VPWS Kompella using BGP auto-discovery and signalling
 This type of VPWS uses BGP instead of LDP, the neighbours participating in a layer 2 connection can be discovered automatically and sessions will be established using BGP as a signalling protocol.
 BGP is used as both neighbor discovery protocol and signalling protocol.
 To accommodate these features a new BGP NLRI was introduced to the NLRI is l2vpn.
 This design uses the concept of site-ids to establish sessions, the site ids are supposed to be on contagious blocks also uses extended BGP communities to carry neighbour and layer 2 route information such as route-target, route-distinguisher, site-id and remote-site-id.
+> Note: Cisco does not support this implementation

 ### 3. VPWS BGP Auto discovery and LDP signalling FEC129;
 Very much like the previous design, this type of VPWS uses BGP for neighbour discovery only then LDP is used for signalling.
 This implementation uses BGP NLRI l2vpn for auto-discovery-only as well as extended BGP communities; route targets and l2vpn-id.